 BME topics of study include basic management philosophies and theories, organizational psychology, business strategy development, the ability to work successfully in teams, and analysis-based decision-making.
 Students gain general management skills that prepare them for work in a variety of organizations, including public and private, for-profit and non-profit.

-This degree is designed for students wishing to directly enter the workforce.
-It is not designed to transfer to a four-year institution for Bachelor of Science programs, although some courses are transferable.
-Students who wish to transfer coursework are strongly encouraged to work closely with their CSI advisor to develop a transfer plan.
-This program does allow students to transfer, as a junior, to Boise State University for their Bachelor of Applied Science program, but as with the Bachelor of Science transfer program, students are strongly encouraged to work with their CSI advisor for preparation.
+This program allows students to transfer, as a junior, to Boise State University for their Bachelor of Applied Science program, but students are strongly encouraged to work with their CSI advisor for preparation.

-Approved Electives List One of the strengths for this program is the opportunity to customize it to suit your post-college career goals.
-This electives list targets coursework recommended for each area of focus.
-If your preferred electives are not on this list, they must be approved by the program advisor PRIOR to enrollment.
+One of the strengths for this program is the opportunity to customize it to suit your post-college career goals.
+You'll work with your advisor to select classes that enhance your skills.

 Expect a wide variety of assignments as you learn business management skills.
 In the morning you might find yourself practicing non-verbal communication with a team of strangers as you work to build castles out of paper.
 That same afternoon you might be creating marketing videos for online presentation, or presenting project plans to local businesses.

 Online students have a variety of assignment formats as well that may include electronic scavenger hunts, virtual presentations, video development, and brochure design.

 Team activities are a critical component of the program for both online and campus-based students.